-For more information on troubleshooting inactive clients, see Administration > Tshoot-inactive clients.
+For more information on troubleshooting inactive clients, see Administration > Troubleshooting.

 1.2.3.11.
 Recently Registered

 The Systems > System List > Recently Registered section lists every client that has registered within a given period.
 Select the period to view from the View systems registered field.